 You probably have go-to ways of looking for a job, but there are several ways to find a job through an app, too.
 After all, gone are the days of finding a Kinko's and printing out your resume and cover letter.
 Now, via email and companies' websites are the primary ways to submit them.
-So it makes sense that job apps would be a way to look for jobs, and a way that's becoming more and more popular.
+It makes sense that job apps would be a way to look for jobs, and a way that's becoming more and more popular.
 When you're between jobs, have no fear — there are plenty of job apps to help you out.

-"According to MarketWatch, 39 percent of Millennials claim to interact more with their smartphones than they do with family, friends, partners, etc.," ZipRecruiter's Career Advice Expert, Janet Lamwatthananon, tells Bustle.
-"Since mobile activity on average takes up so much of the average Millennial and American's day, having a job app that makes submitting to jobs easy and seamless is important.
+"According to MarketWatch, 39 percent of millennials claim to interact more with their smartphones than they do with family, friends, partners, etc.," ZipRecruiter's Career Advice Expert, Janet Lamwatthananon, tells Bustle.
+"Since mobile activity on average takes up so much of the average millennial and American's day, having a job app that makes submitting to jobs easy and seamless is important.
 What's more, it enables job seekers to stay alert and updated with any incoming updates on the status of their applications."

 As you probably know, the job market continually wavers.
 In fact, the job market is so challenging in some states that people move cities and states for better — and available — job opportunities.
-ZipRecruiter recently released their 2017 Relocation Destinations Report, and the top few relocation destinations were New York-Northern New Jersey-Long Island, NY-NJ-PA, Los Angeles-Long Beach-Santa Ana, CA, and Philadelphia-Camden-Wilmington, PA-NJ-DE-MD.
+ZipRecruiter recently released their 2017 Relocation Destinations Report, and the top few relocation destinations were New York-Northern New Jersey-Long Island, NY-NJ-PA; Los Angeles-Long Beach-Santa Ana, CA; and Philadelphia-Camden-Wilmington, PA-NJ-DE-MD.

 Whether you're thinking of relocating or staying where you are now, here are seven apps to help you find a job.
 You may be familiar with some more than others, but all of them can definitely help you with your job search.